Atomwaffenverbotsvertrag UNO 2017

 the date upon which implementation of the plan referred to in paragraph 2 is

 completed.
-The agreement shall enter into force no later than 18 months after the
+The agreement shall enter into force no later than 18 months after

 date of initiation of negotiations.
-That State Party shall thereafter, at a minimum,
+That State Party shall thereafter, at a

-maintain these safeguards obligations, without prejudice to any additional relevant
+maintain these safeguards obligations, without prejudice to any additional

 instruments that it may adopt in the future.
-Following the entry into force of the
+Following the entry into force of

 agreement referred to in this paragraph, the State Party shall submit to the

-Secretary-General of the United Nations a final declaration that it has fulfilled its
+Secretary-General of the United Nations a final declaration that it has

 obligations under this Article.